 I figured I’m just lucky he’s too young to be embarrassed and probably won’t remember any of this.
 So I packed up his sad little cards and put them in his school bag.
 I made plans to be all on it next year with fancy cards, and made myself a Pinterest board: Fun Handmade Valentine Cards for Kids

 And then it started bugging me.
 I started thinking, you can do better.
 You have the resources.
 Why not just whip up some cards?
 There’s only seven kids in the whole class anyway!
-So I ended up using the template on this blog for Race Car Valentine’s Day Cards because I happen to have a ton of spare cars (I got this box of 100 off Amazon) and cardstock.
+So I ended up using the template on this blog for Race Car Valentine’s Day Cards because I happen to have a ton of spare cars (I got a box of 100 off Amazon) and cardstock.
 I didn’t have the fancy washi tape (I don’t even know WTF washi tape is) but I did have some Scotch tape and that worked just fine.
 I even added every kid’s name to the cards.
 I’m pretty darn happy with myself:

 P.S. – I also now know what washi tape is, and I feel like I need to get some.
 I have no idea what I’m going to do with it, but seems like I may run across it on Pinterest again.